-This course introduces key concepts and frameworks in the study of leisure, and is a required course for both the Sports and Tourism Management Majors.
+This course introduces students to key concepts and frameworks in the study of leisure, and is a required course for the Tourism and Event Management major.
+The course introduces students to the study of human leisure behaviours (associated with tourism events, festivals, recreation and sports), using concepts and theories from leisure studies.
 The course introduces students to the study of human leisure behaviours associated with tourism, sport, and recreation using concepts and theories from leisure studies.
 Individual differences in leisure participation and experience are explored using theories, models and case studies related to the concepts of free-time, choice and constraint, motivation and commitment, and identity.
 Throughout the course students will be introduced to corresponding market and policy responses to leisure needs of individuals as they manifest in the Australian and global context.

 Newcastle City Precinct